-You can help to keep you pet healthy and happy by regularly attending wellness exams.
+You can help to keep your pet healthy and happy by regularly attending wellness exams.
 These checkups allow your veterinarian to detect early symptoms of common conditions and monitor your pet's long term health.
-Here, our the Pacific Northwest vets share info about what to expect when bringing your pet in for a routine wellness exam.
+Here, our Everett vets share info about what to expect when bringing your pet in for a routine wellness exam.

-My pet looks healthy, why should I bring her to the vet?
+My pet looks healthy, why should I bring them to the vet?

 How often should my pet have a wellness exam?

-The frequency of your wellness examinations should vary based on you pet's age and their prior medical history.
+The frequency of your wellness examinations should vary based on your pet's age and prior medical history.